 Transmitting an invoice through eInvoicing is far more secure than older practices.
 The Peppol network (which handles the transmission of an invoice) is a highly secure network that eclipses the security of both email and traditional file storage.
 This will help reduce both fraud and data theft.

 The process has certainly begun—and consultation is underway.
 With the Australian federal government announcing they will mandate the use of eInvoicing within their own government departments from 1 July 2022, the writing is certainly on the wall.

 As with the recent mandating of Single Touch Payroll, we may well see similar rules in place for invoicing in the not-too-distant future.
 Now is the time to get ahead of the curve and not only be ready for such changes, but to also reap the inarguable business benefits of eInvoicing.

-We’re excited to announce that we’re currently in the process of enabling eInvoicing across our Reckon One and Reckon Accounts Hosted solutions.
+We’re excited to announce that we’re now eInvoicing ready across our Reckon One and Reckon Accounts Hosted solutions.